Home

 Frequently Asked Questions

-Ragdoll cats don't require a lot of upkeep.
-They don't need to be bathed very often, but they do need to be brushed and groomed regularly.
+Ragdoll cats don't require a lot of maintenance.
+They need to be brushed regularly, but can be bathed occasionally.